 The short answer?
 Absolutely.
 The long answer?
 That depends on how you use the Pinterest Analytics available to you.
 Read on to find out how.

 Pinterest is a social network that allows users to visually share, curate, and discover new interests by posting (known as "pinning") images or videos to their own or others' pinboards.
 These pinboards are a collection of a collection of "pins," usually with a common theme that people can browse to see what other users have pinned related to their interests.

 Pinterest focuses mainly on visual content because the social network is dedicated to a person's lifestyle, allowing people (and businesses) to share tastes and interests their audiences would identify with.
 The social network's goal is to "connect everyone in the world through the 'things' they find interesting."

 Users can either upload images from their computer or pin things they find on the web using the Pinterest browser button.

 As with most other social networks, users can perform standard social networking functions such as following the boards of their friends, liking and commenting on other users' pins, re-pinning content to their own boards, sharing others' pins on Facebook and Twitter or via email, and even embedding individual pins on their website or blog.

-As with any site that is built around content curation, 'pinners' (Pinterest users) must be especially cognizant of citing the sources of their individual pins.
-And while Pinterest makes no direct statement that marketers cannot use the social network for promotional purposes, the site does discourage blatant self-promotion:
+As with any site built around content curation, "pinners" (Pinterest users) must be especially cognizant of citing the sources of their individual pins.
+And although Pinterest makes no direct statement that marketers cannot use the social network for promotional purposes, the site does discourage blatant self-promotion:

 "Avoid Self Promotion | Pinterest is designed to curate and share things you love.
 If there is a photo or project you’re proud of, pin away!
 However, try not to use Pinterest purely as a tool for self-promotion."